 What else should I consider?

-While there is no requirement to write up your investment strategy, a written document will make it much easier to demonstrate to the fund’s auditor (and potentially the ATO) that the trustees have considered all the relevant issues.
+Your investment strategy should be properly documented, as a written document will make it much easier to demonstrate to the fund’s auditor (and potentially the ATO) that the trustees have considered all the relevant issues.
 Moreover, where the trustees have invested in a single (or very material) asset such as business real property, or in “exotic” assets such as artworks or collectibles, a written strategy will assist in demonstrating that the relevant issues have been considered and that the investment is not ad hoc or reckless.

 If the SMSF is to invest in a single asset or predominately a single asset (such as business real property), it is advisable for the trustees to formally record in the minutes of a meeting that they reached the decision after having considered the relevant issues.
 These would include: